 Article 5.1.2 of the TBT Agreement stipulates that "conformity assessment procedures shall not be more trade-restrictive than necessary."
 However, registration procedures of this regulation require excessive procedures such as submission of a large number of documents, and no reasonable explanations or reasons for the necessity of such excessive procedures have been given by India.
 Therefore, this regulation is suspected of being conformity assessment procedures that are more trade-restrictive than necessary in light of the policy objectives of this system, and may violate this Article.

-There have been frequent s of the qualification of many institutions as designated testing institutions has been questioned, resulting in prolonged inspection periods and increase in cost caused by replacing testing institutions and resubmission of the samples and documents.
+There have been frequent audits of the qualification by many designated testing institutions, resulting in prolonged inspection periods and increase in cost caused by replacing testing institutions and resubmission of the samples and documents.